Are you affected by family and domestic violence? Are you struggling with behaviours in your relationships you wish to change?

 - White Ribbon

 Family Violence Training Programs for Professionals

 The AVERT Family Violence training package is an innovative, multi-disciplinary training package in responding effectively to family violence.
 Designed for workers at all levels within the family law and human services sectors, the training provides sound and practical information for responding appropriately and promoting safety for all involved.
 To enrol and for more information go to AVERT Family Violence.

-The DOORS is a three part framework that assists separating parents and family law professionals to detect and respond to both wellbeing and safety risks.
-Relationships Australia SA uses Family Law DOORS framework as part of our service delivery to recognise patterns of risk.
+The DOORS is a three part framework that assists separating parents and the helping professions to detect and respond to both wellbeing and safety risks.
+Relationships Australia SA uses Family DOORS framework as part of our service delivery to recognise patterns of risk.
 This process strengthens safety, parenting capacity, relationship respect, and psychological health.